TheAthiest0001/CVportforlio/README.md

 ## Reflection on Coding in Markdown (STAR Method)

 **Situation:**
-I was required to create a digital portfolio using Markdown on GitHub as part of this assessment.
+Create a digital portfolio using Markdown on GitHub as part of this assessment.

 **Task:**
-My task was to learn how to structure my portfolio and present my CV in a clear and professional way.
+Learn how to structure my portfolio and present my CV in a clear and professional way.

 **Action:**
-I researched Markdown and practiced using headings, lists, and formatting in my README file.
+I researched Markdown and practiced using headings and text

 **Result:**
-I was able to create a structured and readable portfolio and gained a better understanding of Markdown.
+Created a structured and readable portfolio and gained a better understanding of Markdown language.

 ---